ohbm/osr2020/register.md

 title: Register for the OSR!
 ---

-**Registration here (via Eventbrite) is not necessary if you have already registered for the main OHBM meeting.**

-You will be sent details on how to join the live broadcasts before the meeting commences on Tuesday 23rd June.
+**Registration here (via Eventbrite) is not necessary if you have already registered for the main OHBM meeting.** OHBM registrants can access the information required to join our live events by visiting the the Open Science SIG Booth.
+Our booth is accessible from the OHBM Lobby by selecting "Open Science SIG" in the list of "OHBM SIGS", then "Visit our Booth" on the panel next to the screen.
+You can alternatively find our booth in the "Exhibit Hall" and searching for the word "open".
+Once at the booth, select "How to Connect"to open a file containing all the passwords and links you need.

 Please also use this form to apply for our [Participant mini-grants](https://ohbm.github.io/osr2020/access/#mini-grants). *Please read the guidance around the purpose of these mini-grants before applying.*